 If you were injured in a California motor vehicle accident and have been diagnosed with post-traumatic arthritis, you may be entitled to compensation.

 A car accident claim is a type of negligence claim.
 In a negligence claim, the following elements must be proven:

 - The at-fault driver owed a duty to the victim;

 - The at-fault driver was negligent and breached this duty; and

 - Due to this negligence, the victim was injured.

 Each of these elements must be proven for an individual to prevail in a motor vehicle accident claim.

 All drivers have a duty to operate their vehicles in a manner that is safe and reasonable under the circumstances.
 For example, all drivers should pay attention while they drive—they should not try to text and drive, for example.

-Texting and driving, speeding, and ignoring traffic signs are all examples of negligence and breaches of the duty to drive safely and reasonably.
+Texting and driving, speeding and ignoring traffic signs are all examples of negligence and breaches of the duty to drive safely and reasonably.
 When accident victims are injured because of this negligence, they may be able to file a claim against the at-fault driver.

-The amount of damages an accident victim is entitled to depends on the severity of the victim’s injuries, the behavior of the at-fault driver, and a number of other factors.
+The amount of damages an accident victim is entitled to depend on the severity of the victim’s injuries, the behavior of the at-fault driver, and a number of other factors.
 Your California car accident attorney will pursue all available damages to ensure you are fully compensated for the injuries you have sustained.